intel/ai-reference-models/quickstart/recommendation/pytorch/dlrm/training/cpu/README_SPR.md

 After you've followed the instructions to [build the container](#build-the-container) and [downloaded dataset](#datasets), use the `run.sh` script from the container package to run DLRM training.
 Set environment variables to specify the dataset directory, precision to run, and an output directory.
-By default, the `run.sh` script will run the `training_performance.sh` quickstart script.
-To run a different script, specify the name of the script using the `SCRIPT` environment variable.
-You can optionally change the number of batches that are run using the `NUM_BATCH` environment variable.
+The `run.sh` script will run the `training.sh` quickstart script in the docker container.
+Set the number of batches that are run using the `NUM_BATCH` environment variable.
 ```
 # Navigate to the container package directory
 cd pytorch-spr-dlrm-training